rwxrob/cmdbox/README.md

 *A composite commander for modern human-computer text interactions.*

 > "It's like a modular, multicall BusyBox builder for Go with built in
-> completion and multi-lingual, embedded documentation support."
+> completion and embedded documentation support."

- > "The utility here is that cmdbox lets you maintain your own personal 'toolbox' with built in auto-complete that you can assemble from various Go modules.
-Individual commands are isolated and unaware of each other and possibly maintained by other people." (tadasv123)
+> "The utility here is that cmdbox lets you maintain your own personal
+> 'toolbox' with built in auto-complete that you can assemble from
+> various Go modules.
+Individual commands are isolated and unaware of
+> each other and possibly maintained by other people." (tadasv123)

-*CmdBox* is a lightweight commander for creating commands composed of modular subcommands that can be imported as packages with portable completion and embedded documentation compiled into a single, minimal, multicall binary.
+*cmdbox* is a lightweight commander for creating commands composed of modular subcommands that can be imported as packages with portable completion and embedded documentation compiled into a single, minimal, multicall binary.